-Zoo Atlanta welcomes all guests and makes every effort to ensure that our pathways, habitats and facilities are accessible to all visitors so you have a safe, memorable and enjoyable visit.
-The following information is provided to assist you in planning your visit.
+Zoo Atlanta welcomes all guests and makes every effort to ensure that our pathways, habitats and facilities are accessible, so you have a safe and enjoyable visit.
+For questions regarding Zoo accessibility, please contact firstname.lastname@example.org or call 404.624.5670.

-Manual and electric wheelchairs are available for rental at the Zoo Atlanta Trading Company Gift Shop or at Safari Outfitters, both located just inside the front entrance.
-The electric wheelchairs are limited in number and available for rental on a first-come, first-served basis.
+Manual wheelchairs and electric scooters are available for rental at the Zoo Atlanta Explorer Store or at Safari Outfitters, both located just inside the front entrance.
+The electric scooters are limited in number and available for rental on a first-come, first-served basis.
 Reservations are not accepted.

 *A driver’s license will be retained as a deposit.

-Service animals as defined by the ADA guidelines are allowed in the Zoo.
-Guests should alert a Guest Relations staff member at the Zoo’s main entrance upon arrival.
-While your service dog has been socialized for most public settings, touring a Zoo—especially for the first time—can be an unusual experience.
+While your service animal has been socialized for most public settings, touring a Zoo—especially for the first time—can be an unusual experience.
 To ensure the safety of our animals and to provide an enjoyable visit for both you and your service animal, please read the following information.

-- Please notify an employee upon entry to the Zoo.
+- Please notify a Guest Relations Team member upon entry to the Zoo.
 Animal care staff will be notified for the safety of all of our guests and animals.